-Documentation must be provided to the school student information assistant (SIA) or registrar as soon as possible.
+Documentation must be provided to the middle school student information assistant (SIA) or registrar as soon as possible.
 Acceptable documentation can be one of the following:

 - A note on a healthcare provider’s letterhead stating the month, day, and year the Tdap vaccine was given.

 - A healthcare provider’s written statement of a permanent or temporary medical exemption for a student who cannot receive the immunization due to medical reasons.

 - A notarized Religious Exemption Form which is available online at: http://www.doe.virginia.gov/support/health_medical/certificate_religious_exemption.pdf.

 The Tdap booster is available from your student’s healthcare provider or the Fairfax County Health Department.
 For information on back-to-school immunizations, including Tdap, visit the Health Department website.
 To make an appointment for Tdap or other school required immunizations at the Health Department, call the appointment line at 703-246-6010 (TTY 711).
 Please note that students receiving immunizations at the Health Department must be accompanied by an adult, and should bring their immunization records with them.